-Families and students enrolled at Rumson-Fair Haven Regional High School, can register here for the 2020 Advanced Placement (AP®) Exam Administration.
+Families and students enrolled at Rumson-Fair Haven Regional High School, can find information here for the May 2021 Advanced Placement (AP®) Exam Registration and

-Step 2 – Submit exam fees: Students with an active exam order will receive on September 30 a custom invoice for their fees due.
-Deadline to submit exam fees balance that is due: October 20, 2019.
+Step 2 – Submit exam fees: Students with an active exam order will receive on September 25 a custom invoice for their fees due via email.
+Deadline to submit exam fees balance is: November 2, 2020.

 To have a fully activated exam orders, please follow steps 1 and 2 above.
-NO late registration will be possible.
+Orders must be active on MyAP and balance paid by November 2, 2020 to avoid penalty fees.

 2. Students will activate their exams by logging into the new College Board MyAP system and complete the online registration pages.
 (See FAQs for more details.)
 The College Board MyAP system requires that a student have an active College Board Profile to be able to log in – this profile is the same profile used to order SAT® exams, or to collect PSAT/NMSQT® and AP® exam scores from past years.